Fixing Function-Level Code Generation Errors for Foundation Large Language Models: Evaluation

 Table \ref{tab_validation} shows the specific numerical characteristics of the ten tests conducted across 14 LLMs in the MBPP dataset, comparing scenarios with and without LlmFix, including minimum, maximum, mean, and standard deviation.
 We found that with LlmFix, the average test results of each model improved by about 5.4\%, with a maximum improvement of 8.48\%, on average.
-We performed a Wilcoxon signed-rank test on the mean test results before and after fixing, obtaining a p-value of $1.22\times 10^{-4}$, which is much smaller than the significance level of 0.05.
+We performed a Wilcoxon signed-rank test on the mean test results before and after fixing, obtaining a p-value $<$ 0.05.
 This result indicates that LlmFix significantly improved the performance of the models.
 Furthermore, the standard deviation (STD) of all models is much lower than their average value (less than 10\% of the average), indicating very low data variability.

 Similar to the research for HumanEval, we plotted the bar chart shown in Fig. \ref{fig_err_mbpp} to visually present the average number of samples per round of testing for all \textit{NameErrors} and \textit{SyntaxErrors} (including \textit{IndentationError}) with LlmFix and without LlmFix.
 We found that LlmFix fixed an average of 91.47\% of \textit{NameErrors} and 100\% of \textit{SyntaxErrors}.